 %3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

-This arrival is part of a broader trend: the development of low-cost trains in Europe.
+This arrival is part of a wider trend: the development of low-cost trains in Europe.
 In France with OUIGO, in Spain with Avlo and in Germany with FlixTrain, several operators have already tried to slash prices.
-But GoVolta seems to be going one step further by directly attacking international trains, which are still not very accessible at low cost today.
+But GoVolta is going one step further by directly attacking international rail travel, which is still not very accessible at low cost today.

 Article